Changes to the animal licensing laws

 The Government has recently published updated legislation for animal businesses and confirmed that these changes will take effect from 1 October 2018.
 Under Section 13 of the Animal Welfare Act 2006, the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 replace some existing licensing regimes.

-Under the new law, animal boarding businesses (including home boarders and day carers), dog breeders, and pet shops, keeping or training animals for exhibitions and riding establishments will be covered under a single type of licence from that date.
+Under the new law, animal boarding businesses (including home boarders and day carers), dog breeders, and pet shops, riding establishments and exhibitors that keep or train animals will be covered under a single type of licence from that date.
 It will be known as an ‘animal activity licence’, with new nationally-set licence conditions for businesses providing animal-related services.

 The effect of the new regulations is to replace some existing licensing regimes and to put in place a new licensing regime to control the following “licensable activities”: